ivandavidov/minimal/README.md

 ## Thank you!

 Do you like this project?
 Yes?
 Well, in that case I would very much appreciate it if you [buy me a beer](https://paypal.me/MinimalLinuxLive).
+And don't forget to check the Minimal Linux Live page on [Facebook](http://facebook.com/MinimalLinuxLive).
 Thank you!